fire-archive/goxz/README.md

 puts an upper limit on how large the dictionary size is and how efficient compression can get.
 The desparity is more noticeable when the input data is highly compressible (where a larger dictionary size benefits most).
-Compression identical to the C library can achieved by simply setting the number of worker routines to 0.
+Compression identical to the C library can be achieved by simply setting the number of worker routines to 0.

 ## References ##